AmelaZekovic/networked-instruments-and-python/README.md

-# Networked Instruments Python Labs
+# Networked Measurement Instruments and Python

 This repository contains a Python script that demonstrates remote control and data acquisition from networked laboratory instruments using the **VXI-11 protocol**.
 It enables communication with a signal generator and an oscilloscope over Ethernet, automated waveform retrieval, and graphical analysis.